-1. INTRODUCTION
+1. Introduction

-Comet 2I/Borisov (hereafter simply "2I") is the second interstellar interloper detected in the solar system, after 1I/'Oumuamua ("1I").
-Scientific interest in these bodies lies in their role as the first known members of an entirely new population formed, presumably, by the ejection of planetesimals in the clearing phase of external protoplanetary disks (e.g. Moro-Martin 2018).
+Comet 2I/Borisov (hereafter simply "2I") is the second interstellar interloper detected in the solar system (Borisov 2019), after 1I/'Oumuamua ("1I").
+Scientific interest in these bodies lies in their role as the first known members of an entirely new population formed, presumably, by the ejection of planetesimals in the clearing phase of external protoplanetary disks (e.g., Moro-Martín 2018).
 Curiously, the first two interstellar objects appear physically quite different.
-Whereas 'Oumuamua was an apparently inactive, roughly 100 m scale body with a large amplitude lightcurve (Bannister et al. 2017, Jewitt et al. 2017, Meech et al. 2017, Drahus et al. 2018) 2I more closely resembles a typical solar system comet, with a prominent dust coma that was evident at discovery (Bolin et al. 2019, Guzik et al. 2019, Jewitt and Luu 2019) and weak spectral lines (Fitzsimmons et al. 2019, McKay et al. 2019) indicative of on-going activity.
-Despite appearing inactive, comet 1I exhibited non-gravitational acceleration (Micheli et al. 2018), likely caused by recoil forces from anisotropic mass loss (although other explanations have been advanced; Bialy and Loeb 2018, Moro-Martin 2019, Flekkoy et al. 2019).
+Whereas 'Oumuamua was an apparently inactive, roughly 100 m scale body with a large amplitude lightcurve (Bannister et al. 2017; Jewitt et al. 2017; Meech et al. 2017; Drahus et al. 2018) 2I more closely resembles a typical solar system comet, with a prominent dust coma that was evident at discovery (Bolin et al. 2019; Guzik et al. 2019; Jewitt & Luu 2019) and weak spectral lines (Fitzsimmons et al. 2019; McKay et al. 2019) indicative of ongoing activity.
+Despite appearing inactive, comet 1I exhibited nongravitational acceleration (Micheli et al. 2018), likely caused by recoil forces from anisotropic mass loss (although other explanations have been advanced; Bialy & Loeb 2018; Flekkøy et al. 2019; Moro-Martín 2019).

-Comet 2I passed perihelion on UT 2019 December 8 at distance q = 2.006 AU and will reach Jupiter's distance in 2020 July and Saturn's by 2021 March.
-Here, we present pre-perihelion Hubble Space Telescope (HST) observations at heliocentric distance $r_H =$ 2.369 AU.
-A particular objective is to determine the effective size of the nucleus using the highest resolution data.
+Comet 2I passed perihelion on UT 2019 December 8 at distance q=2.006 au and will reach Jupiter's distance in 2020 July and Saturn's by 2021 March.
+Here, we present preperihelion Hubble Space Telescope (HST) observations at heliocentric distance $r{\rm H}=2.369$ au.
+A particular objective is to determine the effective size of the nucleus using the highest-resolution data.

-2. OBSERVATIONS
+2. Observations

 All observations were obtained under the Director's Discretionary Time allocation GO 16009.
-We used the WFC3 charge-coupled device (CCD) camera on HST, which has pixels 0.04" wide and gives a Nyquist-sampled resolution of about 0.08" (corresponding to 160 km at the distance of 2I).
-In order to fit more exposures into the allocated time, only half of one of two WFC3 CCDs was read-out, providing an 80" x 80" field of view, with 2I approximately centrally located.
-The telescope was tracked at the instantaneous non-sidereal rate of the comet (up to about 100" hour-1) and also dithered to mitigate the effects of bad pixels.
-All data were taken through the F350LP filter, which has peak transmission ~ 28%, an effective wavelength $\lambda_e \sim 5846$ Å, and a full width at half maximum, FHWM ~ 4758Å.
-In each of four orbits, we obtained six images each of 260 s duration.
-Geometric parameters of the observations are summarized in Table (1).
+We used the WFC3 charge-coupled device (CCD) camera on HST, which has pixels 0."04 wide and gives a Nyquist-sampled resolution of about 0."08 (corresponding to 160 km at the distance of 2I).
+In order to fit more exposures into the allocated time, only half of one of two WFC3 CCDs was read out, providing an 80" \times 80" field of view, with 2I approximately centrally located.
+The telescope was tracked at the instantaneous non-sidereal rate of the comet (up to about 100" hr $^{-1}$) and also dithered to mitigate the effects of bad pixels.
+All data were taken through the F350LP filter, which has a peak transmission $\sim\!28\%$, an effective wavelength $\lambda_e\sim5846\,\text{Å}$, and a FHWM $\sim\!4758\,\text{Å}$.
+In each of the four orbits, we obtained six images each of 260 s duration.
+Geometric parameters of the observations are summarized in Table 1.

-3. DISCUSSION
+3. Discussion